Lynda.com is now LinkedIn Learning.com.

 - ✓ Frequently updated content

-I joined Lynda.com a year ago for 30 days to finish a college course.
+I joined Lynda.com several years ago for 30 days to finish a college course.
 I also wanted to learn WordPress so I could start a blog like this one.

 Back then, I wrote a detailed review describing my experiences with this online learning service.